kmate/forvo-lingo/README.md

 ## Usage

 Install it into a decent Chrome-based browser.
-It inserts an additional button into the user interface of almost all practice challenges on Duolingo.
+It inserts an additional button into the user interface of text translation practice challenges on Duolingo.
 That button enables the playback of a native speaker pronunciation of the given expression, provided by Forvo.

 ## Warning